-- 1 Where defects arise in the object which are not attributable to the tenant or lessee and which he is not obliged to remedy at his own expense, or where he is prevented from using the object as contractually agreed, he may require that the landlord or lessor: - a. repair the object; - b. reduce the rent proportionately; - c. pay damages; - d. assume responsibility for litigation against a third party. - 2 In addition, a tenant of immovable property may pay rent on deposit rather than to the landlord.
+1 Where defects arise in the object which are not attributable to the tenant or lessee and which he is not obliged to remedy at his own expense, or where he is prevented from using the object as contractually agreed, he may require that the landlord or lessor:

+- repair the object; a.

+- b. reduce the rent proportionately;

+- c. pay damages;

+- d. assume responsibility for litigation against a third party.

+2 In addition, a tenant of immovable property may pay rent on deposit rather than to the landlord.

-2. Remedy of defects a.
-General principle Where the landlord is aware of a defect and fails to remedy it within a reasonable time, the tenant may:
+Where the landlord is aware of a defect and fails to remedy it within a reasonable time, the tenant may:

-a. terminate the contract with immediate effect if the defect renders the leased property unfit or significantly less fit for its designated use or renders a chattel less fit for purpose;
+terminate the contract with immediate effect if the defect rena. ders the leased property unfit or significantly less fit for its designated use or renders a chattel less fit for purpose;